Inpatient vs Outpatient Drug Rehab

 2. Restricted Independence:

 • Inpatient settings often have strict rules and schedules that limit personal freedoms.
-While this structure is designed to support recovery, it can feel restrictive for individuals who are accustomed to more autonomy in their lives.
+While this structure is designed to support recovery, it can feel restrictive for individuals accustomed to greater autonomy.

 3. Isolation from Support Networks:

 • Being away from home for treatment can result in isolation from existing support networks, such as close friends, family, or work colleagues.
-This separation can negatively affect emotional well-being and may lead to feelings of loneliness or disconnect from the outside world.
+This separation can negatively affect emotional well-being, leading to feelings of loneliness or a sense of disconnection from the outside world.

 4. Limited Flexibility: